-While many players actively seek out high gain amps that break up into ear pleasing crunch distortion, others prefer clean amps, which are amps that provide large amounts of “headroom”.
-A clean amp will allow a player to achieve much higher volume levels than high gain amps before hitting the point of breakup.
+While many players actively seek out high-gain amps that break up into ear-pleasing crunch distortion, others prefer clean amps, which are amps that provide large amounts of “headroom”.
+A clean amp allows a player to achieve much higher volume levels than high-gain amps before hitting the point of breakup.
 This comes with many benefits, most notably the ability to take pedals and FX very well.

-For consistency during the test, we used the same guitar throughout, in this case, an American Performer (SSS) Fender Stratocaster.
-When testing the amps’ ability to handle pedals, we used a simple pedal board, featuring a Boss SD-1 Super Overdrive, a TC Electronics Corona Chorus, and a Donner White Tape delay pedal.
+For testing consistency, we used the same guitar throughout, an American Performer (SSS) Fender Stratocaster.
+When testing the amps’ ability to handle pedals, we used a simple pedal board featuring a Boss SD-1 Super Overdrive, a TC Electronics Corona Chorus, and a Donner White Tape delay pedal.

 Features: Lightweight (56lb), Celestion G12 Speakers, Includes 2 button footswitch